nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 The FHIR specification defines a set of [data types](https://www.hl7.org/fhir/STU3/datatypes.html) that are used for the resource elements.

-The user locale (i.e. user's language, region and any special variant preferences that the user may want to see in their user interface) of a systems SHALL NOT effect the FHIR on the wire representation of any data types (especially date-time and number formats).
+The user locale (that is, user's language, region and any special variant preferences that the user may want to see in their user interface) of a system SHALL NOT affect the FHIR on the wire representation of any data types (especially date-time and number formats).

-Certain aspects of [primitive data type](https://www.hl7.org/fhir/STU3/datatypes.html#primitive) respresentation warrant further consideration and SHALL be taken into consideration when designing and constructing FHIR resources.
+Certain aspects of [primitive data type](https://www.hl7.org/fhir/STU3/datatypes.html#primitive) representation warrant further consideration and SHALL be taken into consideration when designing and constructing FHIR resources.

 For example:

 - leading 0 digits are not allowed
 - strings SHALL NOT exceed 1MB in size
 - URIs are case sensitive
-- UUID values (urn:uuid:53fefa32-fcbb-4ff8-8a92-55ee120877b7) use all lowercase
+- UUID values (urn:uuid:53fefa32-fcbb-4ff8-8a92-55ee120877b7) use all lower case
 - dates have no time zone
 - dates can be partial dates (for example, just 'year' or 'year + month')
-- precision of the decimal value has signficance
+- precision of the decimal value has significance
 - primitive types other than string SHALL NOT have leading or trailing whitespace
 - [use of null](https://www.hl7.org/fhir/STU3/json.html#null) and empty / zero length values in [XML and JSON representations](https://www.hl7.org/fhir/STU3/datatypes.html#1.19.0.1.1)